akkrishnakumar/react-tetris/README.md

 # react-tetris

-Tetris game created in React
+A simple tetris game in react creating by following TDD (or atleast I tired)